AbigailSas/user-level-thread-library/README.md

 # user-level-thread-library
 OS university course exercise in which I created a static user level thread library

-In this program I created a functional static library, that creates and manages userlevel threads.
+In this program I created a functional static library, that creates and manages user level threads.
-A potential user will be can include this library and use it according to the package’s public interface: the uthreads.h header file.
+A potential user can include this library and use it according to the package’s public interface: the uthreads.h header file.
-The schedualing algorithm implemented is Round Robin.
+The schedualing algorithm implemented for choosing the threads is a Round Robin schedualing algorithm.

 Assumptions:
 - Initially, a program is comprised of the default main thread, whose ID is 0.
 All other threads will be explicitly